-A logic translation is conformant with DOL if it is presented either as an institute morphism or as an institute comorphism.
-If the languages are presented additionally as institutions, the translations may also be presented as an institution morphism or an institution comorphism.
+A logic translation is conformant with DOL if it is presented either as an institution morphism or as an institution comorphism.

 A language translation is conformant with DOL if it is a mapping between the abstract syntaxes that restricts to a conformant logic translation when restricted to the logical language aspect.
 Language translations may also translate the structuring language aspect, in this case, they shall preserve the semantics of the structuring language aspect.
 Furthermore, language translations should preserve comments and annotations.
 All comments attached to a sentence (or symbol) in the source should be attached to its translation in the target (if there are more than one sentences (resp. symbols) expressing the translation, to at least one of them).